stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 06 (P2L3) - UML Class Models.md

 ### Aggregation & Composition Quiz

-_For the pairs of classes, select whether the each is a composition, an aggregation, or a general association._
+_For the pairs of classes, select whether the each is a composition, an aggregation, or a general association_.

 - Courses and students: aggregation
 - Person and spouse: general associations